What You Need To Know About Endangered Salmon

 - There’s a solution that scientists, economists, and many communities agree on: taking out dams and restoring a free-flowing river.
 Man-made dams are the biggest threat to salmon.

 - In 2016, a federal court ordered the government to review whether it should restore part of the Snake River by removing four outdated dams.
-Now the Trump administration has completed its report.

 Want to learn more about Snake River salmon and the dams that are killing them?
 Read on: